rvbug/neovim/README.md

 # Notes

-*`Language Server Protocol`* - LSP Config is the most challenging part of the configration which uses open json rpc standard.
+*`Language Server Protocol`* - LSP Config is the most challenging part of the configration.
+It uses open json rpc standard to communicate with IDE.
-*`Autocompletion engine`* - Uses 3rd party sources for completion, snippets suggestions.
+*`Autocompletion engine`* - Uses 3rd party sources for completion, snippets, suggestions etc.

-## Lua Table
+## *Lua Table*
 Lua is a very simple scripting language.
 It has one important data structure called table.
 Knowing how it works helps understand the structure of neovim packages.
 Knowledge of table will help you understand the section *"Vim - NeoVim Mapping"* below.

 Look at the tree structure below.
 You will see `global_ns` as a table with a global namespace.